Travel Maps of Baja California

 - Check with the locals for the safest/quickest route to your destination.
 Odds are they will help you the best they can.

-- Maps may sometimes be out of date.
+- These Maps of Baja California may sometimes be out of date.
 Be sure to use a GPS on your phone or in your car if for whatever reason your map is unreliable or cannot be found!

-- Finally, make sure that your car is given a maintenance check before you travel!
+- Finally, ensure your car is given a maintenance check before you travel!
 It would be such a bummer if your car suddenly broke down while you were on the road.

 We hope that you find these tips helpful on your travels.
-We will be updating the maps periodically to ensure that you have up-to-date travel information!
+We will be updating the maps of Baja California periodically to ensure that you have up-to-date travel information!

-Click on any of the PDF links below to see the full-size, printable Baja Travel Map.
+Click on any of the PDF links below to see the full-size, printable Maps of Baja California.